How to Splice Barbed Wire: Step-by-Step Guide

 Step 4: Choose your splice method

 Method A: Western Union style wrap splice.
-Overlap both ends and wrap each tail tightly around the opposite standing line in opposite directions.
-Keep wraps tight and close.
-NRCS fencing specs in multiple states list Western Union style splices as approved practice for barbed wire.
+Overlap both ends and wrap each tail tightly around the opposite standing line, winding in opposite directions.
+Keep wraps tight and close together with no gaps.
+NRCS fencing specs in multiple states list Western Union style splices as approved practice for barbed wire repairs.

 Method B: Compression sleeve splice.
-Insert both wire ends into a splice sleeve and crimp with the correct tool.
-Extension guidance on high-tensile fence work notes compression methods can maintain full wire strength when done correctly.
+Insert both wire ends fully into a splice sleeve so they overlap inside the barrel, then crimp with the correct tool.
+Extension guidance on high-tensile fence work notes compression methods can maintain full wire strength when the sleeve is properly seated and crimped.

 Step 5: Verify and reattach to the post